Facade Improvement Program

 ELIGIBILITY REQUIREMENTS

-1. he properties building must be in the Downtown Business District TIF area and either be a contributing historical building or 50 years or older.
+1. The properties building must be in the defined Façade Improvement Program area, and either be a contributing historical building or 50 years or older.
+The program area is defined as all qualifying properties in the Economic Development Area.
+See attached “Exhibit A” for a map.

-2. Applicant(s) must be the building owner.
+2. The applicant(s) must be the building owner.
 Tenants may qualify upon receiving written consent from the building owner.

 ELIGIBLE ACTIVITIES